Tropical soda apple

 Economic

-- Invades and replace pasture, including improved pasture.
+- Invades and replaces pasture, including improved pasture.

 - Leaves are unpalatable to livestock (although fruit are readily eaten).